 These crisp white floating shelves transform an awkward corner into a dedicated plant display area that feels like an indoor garden.
 Three shelves mounted in the corner alcove create tiered levels for plants of different sizes and growth habits.

-r/Remote_Jellyfish_302 filled these shelves almost exclusively with potted plants in terracotta and white ceramic containers, with just a few small decorative items and a letter board for variety.
-The plants range from trailing varieties that cascade over the shelf edges to upright specimens that add vertical interest.
+The shelves hold almost exclusively potted plants in terracotta and white ceramic containers, with just a few small decorative items and a letter board for variety.
+The plants range from trailing varieties that cascade over shelf edges to upright specimens that add vertical interest.
 The mix of plant types creates texture and movement that keeps the display from feeling static.

 The framed botanical and music posters on the adjacent wall connect thematically with the plant focus, creating a cohesive corner vignette.
 The large palm on the floor anchors the vertical arrangement and makes the transition from floor to shelves feel natural rather than abrupt.

-If you’re creating a plant-focused shelf display, consider light exposure carefully.
+Creating a plant-focused shelf display?
+Consider light exposure carefully.
 These shelves sit near a bright window, which is essential for plant health.
-Placing plant shelves in a dim corner just because you have empty wall space there is setting yourself up for disappointment and dying greenery.
+Placing plant shelves in a dim corner just because you have empty wall space is setting yourself up for disappointment and dying greenery.
+Nobody wants that sad brown leaf situation.

 Color-Blocked Book Shelves on Stairway Wall